matthew-renodin/bad_code_examples/README.md

 # code_examples

-This was an interview question which I found odd.
-Most of them are memorization problems but we can use them for thinking and developing some analytical skills.
+This was an interview question.
+Most of them are memorization problems so they are well suited for new hires.
+For people who have been working for sometime, these questions are not that good because they really do not show the skills a person has during an interview, but we can use them for thinking and developing our analytical skills.

 ## staircase 19 steps